Supper Club: Ed Smith’s Borough Market spiced butterflied mackerel

-This mackerel dish makes a perfect dinner for two served with a carrot salad that acts as a palate cleanser between spicy bites of the fish.
+This mackerel dish makes a perfect dinner for two served with a carrot salad that acts as a palate cleanser between spicy bites of fish.

 Mackerel is richly flavoured, hardy and bullish enough to stand up to heavy spicing and relatively aggressive cooking.
 Which is exactly what happens here.
 A spicy paste is applied, then the fish is grilled until the spices sizzle and the flesh just begins to flake.
 A salad of pickled carrots and coriander helps to cleanse the palate between each bite, cutting through the spice and oily nature of the mackerel.
 This is a great evening meal for two.